-SECTION 3-5 ACTING TOWN MANAGER.
+SECTION 3-5 ACTING CITY MANAGER.

-(a) Temporary Absence - The town manager shall, by letter filed with the town council and a copy filed with the town clerk, designate a qualified town officer or administrative employee to exercise the powers and perform the duties of the office during temporary absence.
-During the first ten working days of a temporary absence of the town manager, the town council may revoke such designation by a two-thirds vote and, after the expiration of ten working days, by a majority vote, whereupon it may appoint another qualified town officer or employee to serve as acting town manager until the town manager shall return and resume the manager's duties.
+(a) Temporary Absence - The city manager shall, by letter filed with the city council and a copy filed with the city clerk, designate a qualified city officer or administrative employee to exercise the powers and perform the duties of the office during temporary absence.
+During the first ten working days of a temporary absence of the city manager, the city council may revoke such designation by a two-thirds vote and, after the expiration of ten working days, by a majority vote, whereupon it may appoint another qualified city officer or employee to serve as acting city manager until the city manager shall return and resume the manager's duties.

-(b) Vacancy - Any vacancy in the office of town manager shall be filled as soon as possible by the town council but pending such appointment the town council shall designate a qualified town officer or administrative employee to exercise the powers and perform the duties of the town manager on an acting basis.
-The appointment of an acting town manager shall be for a term not to exceed four months; provided, however, one renewal, not to exceed a second four months, may be permitted.
+(b) Vacancy - Any vacancy in the office of city manager shall be filled as soon as possible by the city council but pending such appointment the city council shall designate a qualified city officer or administrative employee to exercise the powers and perform the duties of the city manager on an acting basis.
+The appointment of an acting city manager shall be for a term not to exceed four months; provided, however, one renewal, not to exceed a second four months, may be permitted.

-(c) Powers and Duties -The powers of a temporary or acting town manager shall be limited to matters not admitting of delay; provided, however, no temporary town manager under (a) above shall have authority to make any permanent appointment to, or removal from, any office or position under the town.
+(c) Powers and Duties -The powers of a temporary or acting city manager shall be limited to matters not admitting of delay; provided, however, no temporary city manager under (a) above shall have authority to make any permanent appointment to, or removal from, any office or position under the city.

-SECTION 3-6 EVALUATION OF TOWN MANAGER.
+SECTION 3-6 EVALUATION OF CITY MANAGER.

-(a) There shall be an annual review of the town manager's job performance conducted by town council.
+The city council shall conduct an annual review of the city manager’s job performance in a manner provided by ordinance.
+This review shall include specific metrics for goals related to the powers and duties outlined in Section 3-2.
+The council shall provide opportunities for public participation in the review process.

+SECTION 3-7 RESIDENTS’ ADVISORY COMMITTEE

+The city manager shall establish a Residents’ Advisory Committee to assist with recruitment, evaluation, and selection of candidates for appointment to multiple-member bodies.
+In making appointments to multiple-member bodies, the city manager shall seek to appoint individuals with relevant expertise or experience.
+The city manager shall work with the Residents’ Advisory Committee to establish policies and practices to actively encourage a diverse pool of applicants for multiple-member bodies.
+The city manager and Residents’ Advisory Committee shall recognize the importance of diversity in appointments, including, but not limited to, gender identity, sexual orientation, race, and ethnicity.

 Article 4 OTHER ELECTED OFFICES